franfranz/Flex_it/README.md

 # Flex_it
 (REFERENCE)
 Database of frequencies of word forms of italian nouns, annotated for morphological inflection, gender, number, inflectional class.
-The data were obrained from ItWac (Baroni, Bernardini, Ferraresi & Zanchetta, 2009) and Morph-It!
-(Zanchetta & Baroni, 2005).

 ## Contents